 If you're coming up on your sophomore or junior year, you're probably wondering when you'll be taking the PSAT and how you should prepare.
 In this article, I'll tell you when the PSAT is offered this year, how to get ready, and how this relates to your future plans for the SAT.

-UPDATE: The PSAT is typically given in October, but as a result of the coronavirus pandemic, a new January 2021 date was added for schools unable to administer PSAT tests in October 2020.
-This is likely a one-time event and won't be continued in future years, but that hasn't been officially confirmed.
-The new test date will be January, 26, 2021.
+The PSAT is typically given in October, but as a result of the coronavirus pandemic, a new January 2021 date was added for schools unable to administer PSAT tests in October 2020.
+The new test date was January, 26, 2021.
 It appears that the January PSAT date was a one-time event.
 At this point, the College Board has given no indication that a January PSAT date will be offered in 2022.

 The PSAT NMSQT will also be offered in October 2021 to 10th and 11th graders.
 There are three possible PSAT test dates in fall 2021: